-This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English language arts/literacy (ELA/literacy) assessments.
+12 This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English language arts/literacy (ELA/literacy) assessments.

-Accommodation Administration Guidelines 71000111111000011011 After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+Accommodation Administration Guidelines After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-ELA/Literacy Constructed Before Testing: Response Options Student's accommodations will list "Assistive Capturing Responses."
+ELA/Literacy Constructed Before Testing: Response Options 13 Speech-to-Text Human Scribe Human Signer Assistive Technology Device Student's accommodations will list "Assistive Capturing Responses."
 If you plan to use a Chromebook or iPad as a third-party external assistive technology device, contact DoDEA HQ for additional guidance.
 Materials: External device provided by the student, if needed.
 Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Appendix H: Human Signer Guidelines (signers only).
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non This includes Co:Writer and Read&Write extensions.
 Assistive technology, including speech-to-text software, should be tested prior to testing.
 Some speech-to-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available on the DoDEA support site.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
 Note: TestNav does not have embedded Speech-to-Text functionality - students must use allowable Assistive Technology or an external third party device (responses must be transcribed).

-This accommodation applies to Prose Constructed Responses on the ELA/Literacy assessments.
+13 This accommodation applies to Prose Constructed Responses on the ELA/Literacy assessments.